madhavan501/blind-man_story/README.md

   </div>
   <h3>One night </h3>
   <div>
-  <p><br> As he was coming home after having a dinner outside, he came across a group of young travellers.<br>They saw that he was blind, yet carrying a lighted lamp.
-They started passing comments on him and made a fun of him.<br></p>
+  <p> "As he was coming home after having a dinner outside, he came across a group of young travellers.<br>They saw that he was blind, yet carrying a lighted lamp.
+They started passing comments on him and made a fun of him."</p>
   <h4>One of the traveller asked him,</h4>
   <p> “Hey Man!
 You are blind and can’t see anything!
 Why do you carry the lamp then?!”</p>
   <h4>